Hate the restrictive feeling of wearing a bra? Enter the Spanx Bra-llelujah! Unlined Bralette – one of the comfiest bras around

 How comfortable is the Spanx Bra-llelujah!
 Unlined Bralette?

-It’s official: we’ve found the world's most comfortable bra – and it comes as no surprise that this bralette is one of Spanx’s bestselling styles in the US.
+It's official: we've found one of the most comfortable non-wired bras on offer.
+This will come as no surprise to US readers – given that the Spanx Bra-llelujah!
+Unlined Bralette is one of the brand's bestselling styles in The States.

+But we were truly delighted to discover just how comfy this everyday underwear hero is.
 This is a bra you could comfortably wear all day long and not be desperately rushing to take off the minute you get through the door.
-The Spanx Smart Straps self-adjust, for soft, niggle-free support ‑ and no tell-tale shoulder dents come evening.
+Because the Spanx Smart Straps self-adjust, for soft, niggle-free support ‑ and no tell-tale shoulder dents come evening.

 How supportive is the Spanx Bra-llelujah!
 Unlined Bralette?